lascar/alphawholesale/README.md

   read/write/create
 * <code>bundle exec rake db:drop &&  bundle exec rake db:create &&  bundle exec rake db:migrate &&  bundle exec rake db:seed &&  bundle exec rake nb:make_products</code>

+For use of the webpack server in dev you have to run in a console apart <code>./bin/webpack-dev-server</code>.

 You will obtain 3 users (broker1, supplier1, customer1, password 'milu2000') and a list of fake products

 based on 'config/locales/products/fr.yml'